Why Does ChatGPT Fall Short in Providing Truthful Answers?: ChatGPT's Failures

-Based on our experiments, we made the following observations: 1) Nearly half of the failures are due to \textit{factualness error}, followed by \textit{inference error}, \textit{comprehension error} and \textit{specificity error}.
-2) Providing evidence not only addresses \textit{factualness} but also significantly mitigates \textit{comprehension} and \textit{specificity errors}.
-However, \textit{inference errors} seem to be difficult to improved with evidence.
+Based on our experiments, we made the following observations: 1) Nearly half of the failures are due to \textit{factuality error}, followed by \textit{inference error}, \textit{comprehension error} and \textit{specificity error}.
+2) Providing evidence not only addresses \textit{factuality} but also significantly mitigates \textit{comprehension} and \textit{specificity errors}.
 3) The GPT-4 model demonstrates some improvements compared to GPT-3.5, particularly in addressing \textit{comprehension} and \textit{specificity errors}.
-However, \textit{factualness} is only marginally improved.
+However, \textit{factuality} is only marginally improved.
+Our finding underlines \textit{factuality} as the primary concern in open-domain QA for its dominance among errors, its impact on other error types, and GPT-4's inadequate improvement in this area.